Rick Dudley: Executive career

 In the summer of 1998, he was hired as general manager of the Ottawa Senators for the 1998–99 season, after which he was hired by the Tampa Bay Lightning (who traded Rob Zamuner as part of a package for the rights to negotiate with Dudley.)
 He was released by the Lightning in February 2002 and took over as GM of the Florida Panthers in May of the same year.
 Two years later, he was let go once more and joined the Blackhawks organization as a hockey consultant before rising to the level of assistant general manager in 2006.

-On June 18, 2009, Dudley resigned from the Blackhawks in order to join the Atlanta Thrashers as Assistant GM.
-On April 14, 2010, Dudley was named General Manager, replacing Don Waddell, who became club President.
+On June 18, 2009, Dudley resigned from the Blackhawks in order to join the Atlanta Thrashers as assistant GM.
+On April 14, 2010, Dudley was named general manager, replacing Don Waddell, who became club President.
 Shortly after settling into his new position, when free agency began on July 1, 2010, Dudley aggressively pursued and obtained four players, including Dustin Byfuglien, Andrew Ladd, and an assistant coach, John Torchetti, from the 2010 Stanley Cup champion Chicago Blackhawks.
 Dudley was dismissed from the team when it moved to Winnipeg in 2011.

-Dudley was added to the Toronto Maple Leafs management team as Director of Player Personnel on June 24, 2011.
+Dudley was added to the Toronto Maple Leafs management team as director of player personnel on June 24, 2011.
 A year later, on May 25, 2012, he was appointed to serve as assistant general manager for the Montreal Canadiens.
 In the official team press release announcing the move, Canadiens General Manager Marc Bergevin said, "Rick Dudley is a very knowledgeable and proficient hockey executive and we are pleased to welcome him in our organization in the position of assistant general manager.".
-Prior to the 2014-15 NHL Season, Dudley moved to the position of Senior Vice President of Hockey Operations with Montreal.
+Prior to the 2014-15 NHL Season, Dudley moved to the position of senior vice president of hockey operations with Montreal.

-In May of 2018, Dudley joined the Carolina Hurricanes management team as a Senior Vice President of Hockey Operations, working once again with Don Waddell.
-After two seasons with Carolina, Dudley rejoined the Florida Panthers as a Senior Advisor to the General Manager on September 15, 2020.
+In May 2018, Dudley joined the Carolina Hurricanes management team as a senior vice president of hockey operations, working once again with Don Waddell.
+After two seasons with Carolina, Dudley rejoined the Florida Panthers as a senior advisor to the general manager on September 15, 2020.
+Dudley won his first Stanley Cup with the Panthers in 2024.